developer3389/network-censorship-analysis/README.md

 This could be an HTTP response, text, an image, a video stream, or a stream of structured data files such as database dumps or binary blobs.
 By mimicking the transfer of such data, the VPN tunnel camouflages itself as a standard business-grade process, such as database synchronization or private cloud storage traffic—mimicking the protocol behavior rather than specific vendor infrastructure.
 Because high-volume data transfers and binary streams are essential for legitimate business operations, blocking them indiscriminately would trigger severe collateral damage to the national economy.

 > [!WARNING]
-> Users should avoid using hardcoded SNI strings like `googledrive.com on a cheap VPS`
+> Users should avoid using hardcoded SNI strings like `googledrive.com` on a cheap VPS.
 > This is a transparent spoofing attempt that immediately reveals the proxy nature of the connection.

 > [!NOTE]